tdda/tdda/doc/source/tdda.serial.md

 into a relevant section of a `tdda.serial` file.

-For example, we can convert the [Example](#example) `tdda.serial` file to ond that contains custom sections for Pandas `read_csv` function and `DataFrame.to_csv` methods as follows:
+For example, we can convert the [Example](#example) `tdda.serial` file to one that contains custom sections for Pandas `read_csv` function and `DataFrame.to_csv` methods as follows:

 %% docdata/converttopd.sh